Electric ranges (Figures 1-2 and 22-1), cooktops (Figure 1-4), and ovens (Figure

 • Are the broil controls set properly?

-• If the entire range is inoperative, check for voltage and check circuit breakers
+• If the entire range is inoperative, check for voltage and check circuit

 or fuses.